tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 The way numerical information is presented can significantly affect how individuals process and use that information.
-Of particular relevance are reference class effects, which occur when numerical statements are presented without a clear or intuitive basis for comparison, thereby hindering the meaningful inference of quantities (Gigerenzer & Edwards, 2003; Reimer et al., 2015).
+Of particular relevance are reference class effects, which occur when numerical statements are presented without a clear or intuitive basis for comparison, making it difficult to infer meaningful quantities(Gigerenzer & Edwards, 2003;
+Reimer et al., 2015).
 A substantial body of evidence suggests that presenting data in terms of absolute counts or frequencies, as opposed to probabilities or percentages, can promote more accurate comprehension and facilitate.
 However, it’s important to note that even intuitive